 Given the fiery nature of Kyushu’s landscapes, I was surprised and intrigued to read that the origin of the ‘Land of Fire’ (Hi no Kuni) came from fires seen on the sea.
 As early as the mid-eighth century, Tsukushi (as Kyushu was then called) was known as the isle of unknown fires.
 The fires in question arise from a magical interplay of light, air and water in the inland seas off the west coast of Kyushu.
 They are known as shiranui and their source has been explored and debated for centuries.
 The inclusion of these unknown fires in the Nihon Shoki, the second oldest book of classical Japanese history, demonstrates the interest in the phenomenon over the ages.

-My first exposure to the shiranui came from a book called ‘Kyushu, Gateway to Japan‘ that I’ve been reading in advance of visiting the region next year.
-The book is jam-packed with information on the dynamic history of Kyushu and the major impacts of it’s proximity to China and Korea.
+My first exposure to the shiranui came from ‘Kyushu, Gateway to Japan‘, a book I read in advance of visiting the region.
+The book is jam-packed with information on the dynamic history of Kyushu and the major impacts of its proximity to China and Korea.
 It is a fascinating and complex story, one with female shaman rulers, mountain ascetics, changing allegiances and known and unknown fires.

-Six months ago I wrote about my impressions of fire in Japan from a Kyoto perspective in my post ‘Being careful of fire‘.
+In mid-2016 I wrote about my impressions of fire in Japan from a Kyoto perspective in my post ‘Being careful of fire‘.
 Downtown Kyoto does not have shiranui, volcanoes or geothermal springs (I’ve been told the water in the public baths and onsen is heated by electricity or gas).
-The element of fire expresses itself in many different ways in the land of the rising sun.
+The element of fire expresses itself in many different ways in the Land of the Rising Sun.

 When I finally travelled to Kyushu in June 2017 it went way beyond my expectations.
-What a remarkable island.
-To whet your appetite I’ve posted a few images from my time there.
-There is much more to share.
-Durning my stay in Kyushu I spent several days in Fukoaka, travelled to Beppu (where I went on a day tour of the Kunisaki Peninsula) and from there down to Kagoshima.
-I used that city as a base to visit Kumamoto and Yakushima.
+What a remarkable place.
+During my stay in Kyushu I spent several days in Fukoaka, travelled to Beppu (where I went on a day tour of the Kunisaki Peninsula) and from there down to Kagoshima.
+I used that city as a base to visit Sakurajima, the Kiyomizu magaibutsu, Kumamoto and Yakushima.
 I’ve posted a few images from my time in Kyushu to share some of the wonders of this island.
 Additional highlights are included in other posts, like visiting the first Zen Temple in Japan in Fukuoka.

-For a week I stayed in an apartment in Kagoshima overlooking the mesmerising Sakurajima.
-One of the most active volcanoes in Japan it erupts frequently sending plumes of smoke and ash hundreds of metres into the air.

 The residents of Kagoshima have a love/hate relationship with the volcano.
 I found its presence very powerful.
 Ferries travel to the volcano with great frequency.
-This is where you find the school children wearing the hard hats, although I didn’t see them.
+Sakurajima is where you find the school children wearing the hard hats, although I didn’t see them.
 It’s worth the trip to see the volcano up close, even though it has the highest danger rating a volcano can have!

-This five element pagoda diagram was displayed in Iwayi Park, Kawanabe town where the magaibutsu line the cliffs that encircle the park.
-Itabi are stupas cut into flat stone that were carved between the 13th and 17th centuries.
-Usually they are carved with the elements in Sanscrit, as shown here.
-These seed syllables are written in english in the bottom brackets on the right.
+The Itabi shown above are stupas cut into flat stone that were carved between the 13th and 17th centuries.
+Usually they are carved with the elements in Siddham (ancient Sanscrit).
+These seed syllables are written in English in the bottom brackets on the right.
 The top line has the Japanese word for each element, which follows it in brackets.
 The itabi we saw were numerous and of various shapes and sizes.
-It was a very special discovery and day.
+Iwayi Park was an incredible place and a remarkable experience.

-Yakushima Island is the wettest place in Japan although it didn’t rain the two days I was there.
-When it does rain the waterfalls and rivers can change to raging torrents in a very short period.
+When it does rain on Yakushima the waterfalls and rivers can change to raging torrents in a very short period.
 Just two days before I arrived two people had died trying to cross a swollen river.
-It takes around 2 hours by ferry to reach the island which is south of Kagoshima.
 Yakushima is known for its ancient cedar trees and being the inspiration for the Ghibli Movie Princess Mononoke.
 There is much more to its history and culture.